Sustainable systems modeling and infrastructure planning

-To mitigate the impacts of climate change, energy and industrial systems must drastically change.
-This entails phasing out fossil fuel systems and deploying renewable and low carbon infrastructure and technology.
+To mitigate and adapt to the impacts of climate change, energy and industrial systems must drastically change.
+This entails phasing out fossil fuel systems and deploying renewable and adaptive infrastructure and technology.
 The Sustainable Transitions Lab specializes in multi-objective optimization and simulation methods, integrating multiple non-cost objectives (e.g., equity, air quality, labor) and multi-stakeholder perspectives.
 The lab also focuses on geospatial scaling between macro-energy systems and high resolution infrastructure planning to support public and private decision-making in multiple contexts.

 Social equity, environmental, ecological, and socioeconomic impact assessment and valuation

 Sustainable system transitions entail not only changes in physical infrastructure systems but impacts to human and environmental systems.
 The Sustainable Transition Lab develops computational assessment and valuation tools to evaluate intergenerational, spatial, racial, educational, and economic inequities as well as air quality, labor, ecological, and land use impacts associated with energy and environmental policy and infrastructure planning.

 Decision-making and public policy